Technical Overview

 Even with the appropriate share and data-level security settings in place, some enterprises need an additional layer of data security to protect data from unauthorized access.
 For those environments, Qumulo also supports over-the-wire data encryption to and from supported clients.

 For SMB3 shares, Qumulo supports both cluster-wide and per-share encryption when needed.
-NFSv4.1 exports that require enhanced security can be configured to use either krb5i packet signatures that ensure data integrity, or to use krb5p-based packet encryption to prevent interception during transit.
+NFSv4.1 exports that require enhanced security can be configured to use either krb5i packet signatures that ensure data integrity or krb5p-based packet encryption to prevent interception during transit.

 All object-based traffic is automatically encrypted using standard TLS / HTTPS encryption standards.